zekroTJA/shinpuru/README.md

 ## Slash Commands

 shinpuru mainly uses slash commands to interact with the bot.
-In the [**wiki**](https://github.com/zekroTJA/shinpuru/wiki/Commands), you can find an automatically generated list of commands, their descriptions and how to use them.
+In the [**wiki**](https://github.com/zekroTJA/shinpuru/wiki/Commands), you can find an automatically generated list of commands, their descriptions and how to use them (or [here](https://shnp.de/info/commands) you can find a more interactive list in the web interface).

 You can also find a searchable list in the [**web interface**](https://shnp.de/info/commands) of shinpuru.